 Takeaway:

-Feeling drives decisions more than technical understanding.
+Feeling drives decisions more than technical understanding in every Ladera Ranch price tier.

 Q: How does natural light affect showing activity and follow-up?